 Welcome to Manchester Cares.
-As a brand new organisation tackling some big challenges, we’re always inspired to see new people joining our growing network and rolling up their sleeves to hang out with and help their older neighbours in the City of Manchester – and get plenty in return.
+As a small organisation tackling some big challenges, we’re always inspired to see new people joining our growing network and keen to and hang out with and help their older neighbours across Manchester.
 We’re very pleased to have you on board and look forward to getting to know you in the coming weeks and months.

-Manchester Cares is a small community network of young professionals and older neighbours hanging out and offering each other social connection and friendship.
+Manchester Cares is a community network of younger and older neighbours hanging out and offering each other social connection and friendship.

 We focus on recruiting young professional volunteers because many people have busy work and social lives and want to be more involved in their local community, but find it difficult to do so.

 For that reason we try to make our programmes as accessible as possible.
 Many of our activities occur during evenings and weekends, and we do not require you to commit to volunteering for weeks at a time unless you want to.
-We’ve also eliminated a lot of the paperwork, so we don’t require you to be DBS checked unless you want to support an individual through our Love Your Neighbour programme or by becoming an Organiser.
+We’ve also eliminated a lot of the paperwork, so we don’t require you to be DBS checked unless you want to support an individual through our Love Your Neighbour.
 This means you can get involved straight away!